jjjgm/professional_portfolio_jgm/README.md

  Reset CSS-
     The Reset CSS document was made from a very bare version of my current CSS styling code, which will allow me in the future to modify any styling changes with ease (ex. if I change my mind with any colors or have any issues with media queary as styling changes arise).

 *Disclaimer* NO currently working Portfolio Links were added for:
  Work Two - Work Seven, but there are currently non-responsive as they are works in progress/ TBD through the course.

+ Edits needed to be made to Reset CSS for image links, and asset links as deployment link did not match live server view before deployment

 ## Usage
 This project will function as a working portfolio throughout the length of the bootcamp program.